curl/everything-curl/source/contributing.md

     [whatever-else-by: credit all helpers, finders, doers]

-Do not forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own Github username and e-mail setup correctly in git before you commit via commands below:
+Do not forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own Github username and email setup correctly in git before you commit via commands
+below:

     git config --global user.name "johndoe"
     git config --global user.email "johndoe@example.com"